-- You may notice the client fidgeting, trying to get out of their chair/bed, looking scared or anxious.
-Clients may become more active and aggressive, or nervous, withdrawn and tearful. - This can be an important sign of a developing infection, pain, lack of oxygen or problems with medication.
+- You may notice the individual fidgeting, trying to get out of their chair/bed, looking scared or anxious.
+The individual may become more active and aggressive, or nervous, withdrawn and tearful. - This can be an important sign of a developing infection, pain, lack of oxygen or problems with medication.